Project Proposal vs Project Charter

 A project proposal is a detailed document that is used to persuade a sponsor and/or a group of stakeholders that a project needs to be carried out to solve a particular business problem or opportunity.

-This document dentifies the work that needs to be carried out and explains the management plan how the project will be managed.
-Project director is the owner of this process.
+This document identifies the work that needs to be carried out and explains the management plan how the project will be managed.
+The project director is the owner of this process.

 What are the differences between Project Charter and Project Proposal ?

 - The proposal takes place in the initiating phase where the charter takes place in the planning phase.

 - The owner of project charter is project manager but the owner of project proposal is project director.

 - Project charter is created once the proposal is approved.

 - The Proposal is created once an idea is conceived

 As it is mentioned in the first paragraph, Project Proposal and Project Charter are two different documents and they serve different purposes.
 They are the main documents created for project management purposes.
 Both documents include project vision, objectives and budgets.
 The main difference between them is their purposes.
 The Project Charter is created to define the project on the other hand The Project Proposal is created to conceive the stakeholders.